zebbern/temp-mail/README.md

 # Temp-Mail

-> Script to generating and manage temp emails using multiple services.
+> Script to generate and manage temp emails using multiple providers.
 Designed to help you create, view, and copy temp-mail addresses without losing access mid-session.

 ---